Seikilos epitaph: Posterity

 A singularity, and not the least, of musical history, is the close relationship of this melody with one of those of the Roman liturgy, the Hosanna antiphon of the Palm Sunday office, but where the long notes are resolved by groups of simple beats.
-Only one explanation is plausible: the Greek melody will have given rise to a citharodic variation, where this resolution of long values was the rule; preserved in the repertoire of instrumentalists, with its title alone, it was used by the centonisator of the Hosanna antiphon, to whom the rapprochement of Hoson and Hosanna will have given the idea of using the ancient theme.
+One plausible explanation is that the Greek melody gave rise to a citharodic variation, where this resolution of long values was the rule; preserved in the repertoire of instrumentalists, with its title alone, it was used by the centonisator of the Hosanna antiphon, to whom the rapprochement of Hoson and Hosanna will have given the idea of using the ancient theme.
 Thus, later, timbres of songs from the 14th or 15th century, whose titles had survived the words, gave rise to the polyphonists of the 16th and 17th centuries to write so many masses with bizarre titles, for those who do not know their origin.
 The similarity can be observed up to the word "Domini"; the rest is an interesting reminder of the theme.